raul-ortega/sciencecloud/README.md

 # ScienceCloud

-ScienceCloud provides a variety of computing, storage and networking services to meet the needs of your computational research.
-You can provision virtual servers, block storage devices, set up a firewall your own private network to create and scale your personal research infrastructure.
+[ScienceCloud](https://www.s3it.uzh.ch/en/scienceit/infrastructure/sciencecloud.html) provides a variety of computing, storage and networking services to meet the needs of the computational research of the lab.
+In this repository you will find all the information, tutorials and source code examples to get started with ScienceCloud computing services.

 ## User Guides and Tutorials